core doctests require a separate invocation (package name shadows stdlib `core`):

 core::types::wildcard - Evaluation Wildcard Parsing

-File: backend/core/src/types/wildcard.rs
+File: backend/gradient-types/src/wildcard.rs

 Run: cargo test -p core --tests